OfficeDev/office-ui-fabric-core/README.md

 ![Office UI Fabric](http://odux.azurewebsites.net/github/img/OfficeUIFabricLogoBluePadSm-01.png)

-#####The front-end framework for building web experiences that connect or extend Office 365.
+#####The front-end framework for building experiences for Office 365.

 Fabric is a responsive, mobile-first, front-end framework, designed to make it quick and simple for you to create web experiences using the Office Design Language.
 It’s easy to get up and running with Fabric—whether you’re creating a new Office Add-in from scratch or adding new features to an existing one.
-You can also use Fabric to create websites that connect to Office services.

 ##Contents